How to Fix iPhone iPad Stuck on Apple Logo After Update

 However, if something goes wrong during the update process that causes the software to be damaged, then the device will be difficult to start normally.
 Your device will be stuck on the Apple logo and won’t turn on.

-How to Fix iPhone Stuck on Apple Logo After Update?
+How to Fix iPhone Stuck on Apple Logo After Update

 iPhone iPad stuck on Apple logo because something goes wrong during its startup routine.
 Try the solutions below to eliminate triggers that prevent your iPhone from starting normally.

 Solution 1.
-Hard Reset Your Device
+Force Restart Your Device

 This is the first simple trick to fix iPhone stuck on Apple logo after update problem.
 The force restart can help clear out all background apps and refresh your device’s memory, which can fix minor glitches that cause the issue.